groundctrl/shopping_mall/README.md

 end
 ```

-> See [https://github.com/influitive/apartment/issues/134](https://github.com/influitive/apartment/issues/134) for more information on this insert_before hack.

 ## Configuration

 Some sane defaults have been added for auto tracking of Tenants for migrations and seeds. `ShoppingMall.configure` is just a pass-thru so anything that is available to `Apartment` can be passed here